The legal term “state of the art” has received increased attention in recent years. Here’s what it means. And these

 - The threat of attackers using corporate servers as a springboard to attack other systems.

-Even though the current state of the art is not exactly defined legally, there are some sources and references that describe the term and its application very well.
+What is “state of the art”?
+The legal definition is not 100% clear, but there are some sources and references that describe the term and its application very well.

 What you should never forget: Securing and hardening IT systems as well as protecting data and information are not lapidary matters!
 They are essential for the business and continued existence of companies.
 Especially as digitalization continues to pick up speed and permeate all of our lives more intensively.
 At the same time, the threat of cyber attacks is increasing massively.

 Therefore, keeping hardware and software up to date is an essential component of IT security to protect your systems!